 - I gave a guest lecture in Topics in Biology (Bio102) about the computational challenges of de novo genome assembly.

-- I am reviewing applications for the NCWIT College Award - good luck applicants!
+- I reviewed applications for the NCWIT College Award - good luck applicants!

 - I am a co-chair of the Biologial Modeling track of ACM-BCB'17.